UniTime/unitime-doc/manuals/student-scheduling.md

 During the online student scheduling, the students use the [Student Scheduling Assistant](../student-scheduling-assistant) to build their class schedule or make schedule changes.
 The [Online Student Scheduling Dashboard](../online-student-scheduling-dashboard) can be used to monitor student progress.
 Advising and the [Advisor Course Recommendations](../advisor-course-recommendations) page can still be used, though it has been primarily designed for pre-registration.

 To enable the online student scheduling, the [academic session](../academic-sessions) needs to be in a status that allows for *Online Scheduling* (in the *Student Scheduling* section, see Administration > Other > [Status Types](../status-types) for more details).
-Once the academic session status is change, all the necessary data will be loaded into the *Online Scheduling Server*, allowing for prompt responses even when the [Student Scheduling Assistant](../student-scheduling-assistant) page is used by hundreds of students at the same time.
+Once the academic session status is changed, all the necessary data will be loaded into the *Online Scheduling Server*, allowing for prompt responses even when the [Student Scheduling Assistant](../student-scheduling-assistant) page is used by hundreds of students at the same time.
 The admin can monitor the online scheduling servers on the Administration > Solver > [Manage Solvers](../manage-solvers) page.

-[Page access statistics and control](../access-statistics) is available for the [Student Scheduling Assistant](../student-scheduling-assistant) page.
-It can be configured using the following properties:
-* `unitime.accessControl.sectioning.activeLimitInMinutes`
-    * Number of minutes of inactivity for the user to get the Inactive Warning.
-    * Defaults to 15 minutes.
-* `unitime.accessControl.sectioning.maxActiveUsers`
-    * Maximal number of users using the page at the same time (not set or zero for disabled).
-    * Not set by default.

 ## Student Scheduling Assistant